RahulGaneshP/-RahulGaneshP-File-based-Key-Value-datastore-that-supports-basic-CRD-operations/README.md

 7. Appropriate error responses will always be returned to the user if it uses the data store in unexpected ways or breaches any limits.

-The data store will also support the following non-functional requirements:

-1. The size of the file storing data must never exceed 1GB.
+8. The size of the file storing data must never exceed 1GB.

-2. More than one client process cannot be allowed to use the same file as a data store at any given time.
+9. More than one client process cannot be allowed to use the same file as a data store at any given time.
 The data store is thread-safe.

-3. The client will bear as little memory costs as possible to use this data .
+10. The client will bear as little memory costs as possible to use this data .

+Usage:
+1.place both the key_value_datastore.py and mainn.py file in the same directory.
+2.Use python version 3.0 and above.
+3.Run the main.py file.
+4.select an operation to be performed on the data store.
+5.Enter optional file path Or choose the default location of the key-value datastore.
+6.Enter the Key,Value and Time-to-Live property values and thus the operations are performed.
+7.Choose Exit option to terminate the program.

 Languages:

 Python

-Run the main.py file.

-Code is accompanied with sample input and output test cases done ,please go through sample ip_op.pdf and the comments for the same and to know how the code works and how to perform operations.
+Code is accompanied with sample input and output test cases,please go through sample ip_op.pdf and the comments for the same and to know how the code works and how to perform operations. is accompanied with sample input and output test cases done ,please go through sample ip_op.pdf and the comments for the same and to know how the code works and how to perform operations.

 The key_value_datastore.py module is imported as library and used in the main.py file, both the files should be in the same directory.